-Under the EU Directive 2011/83/EU on consumer rights (the "Consumer Rights Directive" - CRD), consumers have a right of withdrawal from consumer contracts concluded at a distance and consumer contracts concluded outside your business premises.
-In these two types of contract, this right is granted because it is considered that the consumer's "weakness" in these particular cases is more important than in other contracts.
-In the case of distance contracts, the consumer has no possibility to materially ascertain the product's features, and in the case of offpremises contracts the consumer may find himself in a situation where he/she is more vulnerable to pressure.
+Under the "Consumer Rights Directive" - CRD, consumers have a right of withdrawal from consumer contracts concluded at a distance and consumer contracts concluded outside your business premises.
+In these two types of contracts, this right is granted because it is considered that the consumer's "weakness" in these particular cases is more important than in other contracts.
+In the case of distance contracts, the consumer has no possibility to materially ascertain the product's features, and in the case of off-premises contracts, the consumer may find himself in a situation where he/she is more vulnerable to pressure.

-The right of withdrawal exists irrespective of whether the contract is for the supply of goods, provision of services or provision of digital content.
+The right of withdrawal exists irrespective of whether the contract is for the supply of goods, provision of services or provision of digital content which is not supplied on a tangible medium.